 Hopefully, the new technique will promote the field of material science and result in better products and fabrication processes in the industry.
 For example, it can be used to develop functional food and to improve pharmaceuticals, medical implants or solar cells.
 By designing the microstructure in a better way, it could also be possible to manufacture pulp and paper products in a more environmentally friendly way.

 To implement the new possibilities, Chalmers invites the industry to different collaborations.
-On the 5th of May, the first workshop with the new microscopes will be arranged.
-Soft Microscopy Centre will host the event.
+On the 5th of May, the first workshop with the new microscopes was arranged.
+Soft Microscopy Centre hosted the event.
 The centre is a cooperation between Chalmers’ area of advance Material Science and Research Institutes of Sweden (RISE).
 The aim is to create opportunities for smart materials for the future and to promote collaborations between academia and the industry.

 “I’m proud that we can develop smart materials that contribute to a more sustainable society.
 For example, we can take out poisonous material or make a fabrication process more energy-efficient”, says Eva Olsson.

 She hopes that many scientists and specialists will take the opportunity to discover the new possibilities with soft microscopy.

 An electron microscope is a microscope that uses a beam of accelerated electrons as a source of illumination.
 It can reveal the structure of smaller objects and makes it possible to study single atoms.
 A soft electron microscope is based on the same method, but the energy of the electrons is lower.
 That makes it possible to study soft organic materials, such as food, textiles or tissues, without destroying the structure of the material.
 There are different kinds of electron microscopes, for example transmission electron microscopes (TEM), scanning transmission electron microscopes (STEM), scanning electron microscope (SEM) and a combinations of focused ion beam microscope and SEM (FIB-SEM).

 Soft microscopy workshop at Chalmers: